 Brett directs lots of commercials and web films, which have won many industry accolades—most recently two 2013 Silver Awards at the American Advertising Awards and a Best-of-Show at the 2014 Pele Awards.
 Clients include Road Runner, McDonalds, American Savings Bank, Lexus, Toyota, Hawaiian Airlines, Starwood Resorts, Burger King (don't tell McDonalds) and Mobi PCS.

 His feature film, FIVE YEARS, was distributed internationally (under the release title THE HIDDEN) after a 30-festival tour that included awards for Best Feature Film at the Victoria Film Festival and Best Screenplay at Avignon.
 Check it out in Turkish!

 Here are some particularly nice quotes:

 Brett lives in Los Angeles and Honolulu.
+He is repped for commercial work by L.A.-based Superlounge and in Hawaii by Moana Productions.
 He grew up in Cleveland and earned an MFA from NYU’s Tisch School of the Arts.
 Various other things happened along the way, which he’ll tell you about over a beer one day.